-The tube-shaped pasta called cannelloni, which are also known as manicotti in the United States, are a relatively recent arrival on the Italian gastronomic scene.
+The tube-shaped pasta called cannelloni, which is also known as manicotti in the United States, is a relatively recent arrival on the Italian gastronomic scene.
 The esteemed Italian cookbook author Pellegrino Artusi didn't mention them in his seminal work, La scienza in cucina e l'arte di mangiar bene, which he continued to update with new delicacies until 1911, while renowned Roman food writer Ada Boni, included several cannelloni recipes in her well-known 1929 cookbook Il talismano della felicità.
-So we can surmise that the happy invention occurred sometime in the late 1910s or early 1920s.
+So we can surmise that the happy invention occurred sometime in the late 1910s or early 1920s

 It's surprising that it occurred so recently because the concept -- rolling a sheet of pasta or a crespella (the Italian equivalent of a crepe) into a tube, stuffing it, pouring a sauce over it and baking it -- is remarkably simple.
-It can also produce extremely elegant results; thus cannelloni have become classic banquet dishes, of the kind that figure prominently at weddings, cenoni (New Year's Eve and Christmas dinners and such) and family reunions.
+It can also produce extremely elegant results; thus cannelloni has become a classic banquet dish, the kind that figures prominently at weddings, cenoni (New Year's Eve and Christmas dinners) and family reunions.

 The one thing you do have to remember is to make sure that the sauce you pour over the cannelloni once you have arranged them in the baking dish is somewhat more liquid than what you would normally use for serving on pasta, as it will thicken during baking.

 As is the case with most other kinds of pasta preparations, there's a tremendous amount of variation in fillings and sauces.
 Here you also have several options with regards to the shells: